motion-twin/h3d/README.md

 Among improvements :
 hw morph animations
 better cpp memory access
-improved 2d with bounds and filters
+improved 2d with bounds, skew, full TRS spriteBatch and filters.

-This engine requires the full motion-twin forks to build & run so you probably don't really want to run it but feel free to contact us if need be !
+This engine requires openfl to build & run feel free to contact us if need be !

 In order to setup the engine, you can do :